Jílové: Administrative division

+Etymology

+The adjective jílové is derived from jíl, i.e. 'clay'.
+The name was probably transferred to the settlement from the local stream.

 Geography

 Jílové is located about 6 km west of Děčín and 10 km north of Ústí nad Labem.
 It lies in the Elbe Sandstone Mountains and in the eponymous protected landscape area.
-The built-up area is situated in the valley of the Jílovský Stream, a left tributary of the Elbe River.
+The built-up area is situated in the valley of the stream Jílovský potok, a left tributary of the Elbe River.
 The town is located at the foot of the Děčínský Sněžník mountain, which is the highest peak of the municipal territory at 723 m above sea level.

 History

 Jílové was probably founded as a settlement on an ancient trade route from Bohemia to Lusatia.
 The nearby Lotarův vrch mountain may already had been the site of the 1126 Battle of Chlumec between Duke Soběslav I of Bohemia and King Lothair III of Germany, whose exact location is unknown.
 The first written mention of Jílové (under the name Eulow) is from 1384 in a deed issued by King Charles IV.

 A local water castle, erected in the 14th century, was documented in 1554, when it was held by the Lords of Lípa.
 After the 1620 Battle of White Mountain, the estates were seized by Emperor Ferdinand II and in 1629 granted to the Counts of Thun und Hohenstein.

 After World War II, the German population was expelled and the Thun und Hohenstein properties were confiscated by the Czechoslovak Republic.
 Jílové was promoted to a town in 1964.